A differential approach to Ax-Schanuel, I

 Then the projection of $U$ to $Y$ is contained in a weakly special subvariety of $Y$. \end{corrB}

-In fact, Chiu derives the Ax-Schanuel with derivatives theorem in the more general setting of mixed period mappings \cite[Theorem 1.2 and Corollary 1.4]{Chiu} using Theorem \ref{thmA} together with the results of \cite{BBT}.

-As we shall later see in the paper, many more results naturally follow from Theorem \ref{thmA}.
-Moreover, if we assume in addition that the $(G, G/B)$-structure is {\em simple} (see Definition \ref{simple}), a natural assumption, then we are also able to obtain an Ax-Schanuel Theorem (including with derivatives) for products of $Y$.
+If we assume in addition that the $(G, G/B)$-structure is {\em simple} (see Definition \ref{simple}), a natural assumption, then we are also able to obtain an Ax-Schanuel Theorem (including with derivatives) for products of $Y$.
 This gives a result which applies to more general situations than existing Ax-Schanuel type results (e.g. the main theorem of \cite{ASmpt}):

 \begin{thmx} Let $(Y, \mathscr Y)$ be a simple $(G,G/B)$-structure on $Y$, $\hat p_1, \ldots , \hat p_n$ be $n$ formal parameterizations of (formal) neighborhoods of points $p_1, \ldots, p_n$ in $G/B$ and $\upsilon_1, \ldots , \upsilon_n$ be solutions of $\mathscr Y$ defined in a neighborhood of $p_1, \ldots, p_n$ respectively.
 If then there exist $i<j$ such that